piotrmurach/tty/README.md

 [inchpages]: http://inch-ci.org/github/piotrmurach/tty
 [gitter]: https://gitter.im/piotrmurach/tty

-> TTY is a toolbox for developing beautiful command line clients in Ruby.
-It provides a fluid interface for gathering input from the user, querying system and terminal and displaying information back.
-It is not another command line options parser, rather a plumbing library that helps in common tasks.
+> TTY is a toolbox for developing beautiful command line clients in Ruby that provides a fluid interface for gathering input, querying terminal properties and displaying information.

 ## Motivation

-All too often libraries that interact with command line create their own interface logic that gathers input from users and displays information back.
+All too often libraries that interact with terminals create their own interface logic that gathers input from users and displays information back.
 Many times utility files are created that contain methods for reading system or terminal properties.
 Shouldn't we focus our energy on building the actual client?

-Even more so, any command line application needs a clear way of communicating its results back to terminal whether in tabular form, column form or colorfully indented text.
-Our time and energy should be spent in creating the tools not the foundation.
+Building terminal tools takes time.
+I believe that modular components put together in a single package with project scaffolding will help people build things faster and produce higher quality results.
+It is easy to jump start a new project with available scaffolding and mix and match components to create new tooling.

 ## Features

-* Jump-start development of your command line app the Unix way.
+* Jump-start development of your command line app the Unix way with taskes provided by [teletype](#1-overview).
-* Fully modular, choose out of many [components](#2-components) to suit your needs.
+* Fully modular, choose out of many [components](#2-components) to suit your needs or use any 3rd party ones.
 * All tty components are small packages that do one thing well.
 * Fully tested with major ruby interpreters.